marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 column "reasons" shows the estimated remaining play times for the current session (if logged in) and for the day.
 If the user is currently blocked (see red cross) the same column shows the reasons why the user is not permitted to play and the estimated remaining play time for the day.

+The columns contain the following details:

+*   *Context*: Shows the active ruleset context for the day.
+*   *Today's Activity*: Shows the overall active time and the maximum activity duration for today.
+If one of the hosts has a downtime, this column will also show the detected downtime (in yellow) which will be subtracted from the play time.
+*   *Previous Activity Start Time*: the time of day when the most recent (except for the current) activity started.
+*   *Previous Activity End Time*: the time of day when the most recent (except for the current) activity ended.
+*   *Current Activity Start Time*: the time of day when the current activity started.
+If the user is not currently logged in this column will be empty.
+If there is a current activity, this value will be blinking.
+*   *Current Activity Duration*: the time duration of the current activity.
+If the user is not currently logged in this column will be empty.
+If there is a current activity, this value will be blinking.

 ![Status-Reasons](doc/status-reasons.png)

 The second level can be opened by clicking on the name of a user.
 It will show the daily play time, the number of logins and the hosts of the last seven days of the selected user.

+The columns contain the following details:

+*   *Active Time*: The overall play time on that day.
+*   *Activity Start*: The earliest login of the user on that day.
+*   *Activity Start*: The latest logout of the user on that day.
+*   *Host(#procs)*: A list of hosts that the user logged into on that day including the number of logins on each host.

 ![Status-Level-2](doc/status-level-2.png)